Ahead of the NCLS program, a special early Thursday tour of the cadet airfield.

 That's pilot Col. Lee Ellis, who endured five years in the "Hanoi Hilton."

-Not cow kills but seven landings in pastures. :)
+Not cow kills but seven emergency landings in pastures. :)

 A glider tow plane.

 Base of the control tower - cadets hoping the weather will turn.